f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-API Monitoring of Chassis Partitions from the System Controller
+Monitoring of Chassis Partitions from the System Controller via API
 ---------------------------------------------------------------

 .. code-block:: bash